 3. Parental leave and related entitlements – up to 12 months' unpaid leave for each employee, plus a right to request an additional 12 months' unpaid leave, plus other forms of maternity, paternity and adoption-related leave.

 4. Annual leave

-5. Personal/carer's leave (includes sick leave) and compassionate leave
+5. Personal/carer's leave (includes sick leave), compassionate leave and unpaid family and domestic violence leave

 6. Community service leave – unpaid leave for voluntary emergency activities and up to 10 days of paid leave for jury service (after 10 days is unpaid).

 7. Long service leave – a transitional entitlement for employees as outlined in an applicable pre-modernised award, pending the development of a uniform national long service leave standard.

 8. Public holidays – a paid day off on each public holiday, except where reasonably requested to work.

 up to 4 weeks' notice of termination (plus an extra week for employees over 45 years of age who have been in the job for at least 2 years)